 Lastly, you’ll need some of the famed Serbian vegetable condiment known as ajvar for the “burger” – you can buy a good brand here.

-This is a delicious addition to your recipe repertoire, my Citizens – it will wow your tastebuds with its authentic flavors!
+This is a delicious addition to your recipe repertoire, Citizens!